Asymptotics of pure dimer coverings on rail-yard graphs: Pyramid Partitions

 \subsection{Pyramid partitions}

-A fundamental pyramid partition is a heap of square bricks such that \begin{itemize} \item Each square brick is of size $2\times 2$ and has a length-2 central line dividing it into two equal-size rectangular parts; hence the direction of the central line determines the direction of the square brick; and \item Each square brick lies upon two side-by-side square bricks; and is rotated 90 degrees from the bricks immediately below it; and \item there is a unique brick on the top. \end{itemize}
+A fundamental pyramid partition is a heap of square bricks such that \begin{itemize} \item Each square brick is of size $2\times 2$ and has a central line dividing it into two equal-size rectangular parts; hence the direction of the central line determines the direction of the square brick; and \item Each square brick lies upon two side-by-side square bricks; and is rotated 90 degrees from the bricks immediately below it; and \item there is a unique brick on the top. \end{itemize}

 A pyramid partition is obtained from the fundamental pyramid partition by removing finitely many square bricks, such that if a square brick is removed, then all the square bricks above it are also removed.
+See the first figure in Introduction.

 Let $s$ be a fixed positive integer which is odd.
 Let $\Lambda_s$ be the set of pyramid partitions that can be obtained from the fundamental partition where the center of the square brick on the top is $(0,0)$ and where we can only take off bricks that lie inside the strip $-s-1\leq x-y\leq s+1$.
-See Figure \ref{f91} for examples of pyramid partitions, and Figure \ref{f92} for the corresponding domino tilings and perfect matchings.